 Crispiness is the holy grail of fritterdom, and moisture is your mortal enemy here.

 The best way to ensure nice and crispy fritters is to squeeze out as much of the moisture from the shredded zucchini as you can.
 The easiest way to do this is to wrap the zucchini in a cheese cloth or paper towel and squeeeeeeze until liquid no longer comes out.
 Mix the zucchini shreds into a bowl with some panko and an egg.
 The panko is also key to a crispy zucchini fritter.

 Heat a good glug of vegetable oil over a medium-high flame.
 Now, craft those zucchini into patties – about half an inch thick and 3-4 inches round, pressing them like you mean it to get that perfect shape.

 Slip them into the oil and let them fry for a golden minute or two on each side.
 You’re aiming for that golden brown hue that whispers “I’m crispy and I know it”.

 Season the fritters with salt and pepper, and any other herbs and spices that fit your fancy.
 I see these fritters as a base for pretty much…everything delicious.
 They rival hash browns in flavor and texture, but not calories!

-- Use a large cheese grater or mandoline to shred the zucchini until you about about 4 cups of shredded zucchini.
+- Use a large cheese grater or mandoline to shred the zucchini until you have about 4 cups of shredded zucchini.

-- Place the shredded zucchini in a large bowl with some panko, an egg, and sea salt.
-Mix until combined, then use your hands to form patties about a half inch thick and 3-4 inches wide.
+- Place the shredded zucchini in a large bowl with the 2 cups of panko, 1 egg, and 1 teaspoon of sea salt.
+Mix until combined, then use your hands to form patties about a half-inch thick and 3-4 inches wide.

-- Heat the vegetable oil over medium high heat.
+- Heat 5 tablespoons of vegetable oil over medium-high heat.
 Place 2-3 fritters into the shallow oil and fry until golden brown, about 2-3 minutes per side.
 Remove the fritters from the skillet and place on a paper towel to remove any excess oil.